sagivo/accept-bitcoin/README.md

 Finally a developer-friendly tool to simply accept bitcoins in your site.

   - Lite and fast, built on top of [bitcore](http://bitcore.io).
   - No need to install local bitcoin node RPC client.
+We use [blockr](http://blockr.io) API instead.
   - No need to install any wallet client.
   - Create ad-hoc address to accept bitcoins and transfer incomes to your offline account.
   - Easy configurations.